Manhattan is the heart of the city and what most people mean when they say, “New York City” or “The City.”

 New Yorkers generally divide Manhattan into Downtown, Midtown and Uptown sections.
 Everybody has their own definition, but these are the basics.

 Fifth Avenue is Manhattan’s spinal column.
 It divides cross streets into East | West.
 Pay close attention to “E” and “W” on addresses or you may end up on the wrong side of town like we did on our first day at work in New York City many years ago.
 We kept trying to explain to people that this was the correct address.
 They just looked at us like we were out of our minds. 😂

-Broadway cuts diagonally across the Manhattan street grid because it follows the old “Indian” trail from the trading post at the Battery on the southern tip of Manhattan up to the site of the Lenape village in Inwood at the northern tip of the island.
+Broadway cuts diagonally across much of the Manhattan street grid because it is the old “Indian” trail from the trading post on Manhattan’s southern tip to the site of the old Lenape village at the island’s northern tip.

 Manhattan is Latin from its Beginnings

 Latin in the Americas is Indigenous + European + African + Asian.

 What is now New York City was the land of the Indigenous Lenape Delaware people.
 We called the island Manahatta, the “land of many hills.”
 The hills were mostly flattened out by development, but there are still some in Upper Manhattan.

 The old Lenape village was in Inwood at Manhattan’s northern tip.
 Naturally it is the most beautiful and quiet spot in Manhattan.
 There are “Indian Caves” up in the hills.